japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-StreamingAggregationStateManager.md

 keys(store: StateStore): Iterator[UnsafeRow]
 ----

-Returns all the keys in the <<spark-sql-streaming-StateStore.adoc#, state store>>
+Returns all the keys in the <<spark-sql-streaming-StateStore.md#, state store>>

-Used exclusively when physical operators with `WatermarkSupport` are requested to <<spark-sql-streaming-WatermarkSupport.adoc#removeKeysOlderThanWatermark-StreamingAggregationStateManager-store, removeKeysOlderThanWatermark>> (i.e. exclusively when <<spark-sql-streaming-StateStoreSaveExec.adoc#, StateStoreSaveExec>> physical operator is executed).
+Used exclusively when physical operators with `WatermarkSupport` are requested to <<spark-sql-streaming-WatermarkSupport.md#removeKeysOlderThanWatermark-StreamingAggregationStateManager-store, removeKeysOlderThanWatermark>> (i.e. exclusively when <<spark-sql-streaming-StateStoreSaveExec.md#, StateStoreSaveExec>> physical operator is executed).

 | put
 a| [[put]]